BlueBrain/morphoclass/docs/source/sections/using_cnn.rst

         return dataset_pi

-As described in section :ref:`data`, we first create a `MorphologyDataset` class, and then used the ``dataset.to_persistence_dataset`` helper function to transform it to persistence images.
+As described in section :doc:`data`, we first create a `MorphologyDataset` class, and then used the ``dataset.to_persistence_dataset`` helper function to transform it to persistence images.